Boyhood

 addresses his Confessions to

-Augustine's way of reminding his reader that
+Augustine's way of reminding his reader of his sincerity.

 good